Nick Dupree: Personal life

+Due to his disability, he depended on a ventilator to breathe, and used a wheelchair, though he was often bedbound.
+He worked, created art, and communicated via the computer by using his thumb on a trackball mouse to click out text on the computer screen using KeyStrokes, an on-screen keyboard.

-Dupree lived in New York City since 2008 with his partner Alejandra Ospina, who is also a disability rights activist.
+From 2008 onward, Dupree lived in New York City with his partner Alejandra Ospina, who is also a disability rights activist.
 In 2010, the couple held a public commitment ceremony in New York's Central Park, conducted in part to dramatize concern that people with disabilities are dissuaded from marrying because of U.S. government rules that could cause them to lose disability benefits if they were married.
-He enjoyed writing, and was working on his memoir.